 - Grenadier Battalion Finck of Frederick's Army occupied the Castle of Lobositz and Trnowan (present-day Trnovany/CZ).
 The growing number of Austrian light troops roaming on the right bank of the Elbe convinced Frederick to send Itzenplitz Infantry, Kannacher Infantry and Grenadier Battalion Jung Billerbeck with twelve 12-pdr guns to reinforce these positions.
 Finally Prince Heinrich was posted on the right bank of the Elbe to the east of Leitmeritz at the head of 9 bns and 15 sqns.

-In the last days, the advance of the main Austrian army had been covered by Morocz at Weisswasser (present-day Bělá pod Bezdězem/CZ) and Hühnerwasser (present-day Kuřívody/Ralsko) while Nádasdy marched from Mscheno to the Elbe by Zebus.
+Morocz at Weisswasser (present-day Bělá pod Bezdězem/CZ) and Hühnerwasser (present-day Kuřívody/Ralsko) had been covering the advance of the main army, while Nádasdy marched from Mscheno to the Elbe by Zebus.
 Nádasdy had also detached FML Count Hadik from Mscheno with 2,500 Grenzer light troops and 1,500 hussars by Dauba (present-day Dubá) towards Böhmisch-Leipa.

 On July 8

-- The Prince of Prussia still ignored if Daun's and Prince Charles' armies had finally effected a junction.
+- The Prince of Prussia was still ignorant whether Daun's and Prince Charles' armies had finally effected a junction.
 Reports about the march of an Austrian corps towards Silesia were still vague (Major-General von Kreytzen had reported a force of some 3,000 men in the region of Landeshut).
-The Prince of Prussia took the occasion to ask Frederick for instructions to know whether he should cover Silesia or maintain his army in Bohemia and cover Zittau.
-He feared to engage his army train in the narrow mountain roads leading to Lusatia.
-However, Frederick did not consider that the Prince of Prussia was in a difficult situation.
+The Prince of Prussia took the occasion to ask Frederick whether he should cover Silesia or maintain his army in Bohemia and cover Zittau.
+He feared sending his army train along the narrow mountain roads leading to Lusatia.
+However, Frederick did not think that the Prince of Prussia was in a difficult situation.
 He even advised him to advance again to Neuschloß, hoping to remain in Bohemia for another seven weeks.

 - His presence at Zwickau now irrelevant, Winterfeldt returned by Reichstadt (present-day Zákupy/CZ) to his camp at Böhmisch-Leipa, leaving Grenadier Battalion Lubath and Grenadier Battalion Ostenreich at Reichstadt to secure communications with Gabel which was defended by II./Werner Hussars and Grenadier Battalion Alt-Billerbeck.